Types of Credit Card Rewards

 Some cards also have retailer-specific offers or promotions.
 These offers require activation and can be user-specific, but the reward rates can be quite high — 10-20 percent is common, but they can be even higher.

-These aren’t the only rewards that credit cards offer, but they are the most common.
-Many cards offer several of the reward types discussed above, so be sure to review your card’s reward program details carefully.
+While these are the most common types of credit card rewards, they aren’t the only rewards that credit cards can offer.
+Additionally, many cards offer several of the reward types discussed above, so be sure to review your card’s reward program details carefully.

-- Types of Credit Card RewardsFrom cash back to shopping portals, there are many types of credit card rewards.
+- Credit Card Tips for Holiday ShoppingFrom cash back to shopping portals, there are many types of credit card rewards.
 Knowing the the basics will help you maximize your earnings.